 The Stratton Story (1949)

 The Stratton Story is a 1949 sports drama film directed by Sam Wood.
-The film stars James Stewart and June Allyson, and it is based on the life of professional baseball player Monty Stratton.
+The film stars James Stewart and June Allyson.
+The Stratton Story is based on the life of professional baseball player Monty Stratton.

 Director: Sam Wood